All about Slot Machines

 The return on a machine is determined by the chances of every winning combination times how much those combos pay.
 For example, let's say there are 64 stops on each reel.
 There are therefore 643 = 262,144 total combinations.
 If we played through every combination exactly once, on our hypothetical machine we win 498,074 coins.
 So 498,074 / 524,288 = 95%.
 Ta-da.
 (I'm assuming this machine doesn't have a bonus for a multi-coin jackpot to keep things simple.)
 Here's a more detailed analysis of how the payback on a machine is calculated.

-of video slots, looking at casinos that had multiple
+survey of video slots, looking at casinos that had

-machines, you'll still lose more money playing them, because
+still lose more money playing them, because you're wagering more

 Most of the return on a typical slot comes from the small pays, not from the jackpot.
 In fact, the jackpot usually comprises less than 2% of the total payback.
 The exception are the huge progressive slots like Megabucks, where the jackpot is a huge part of the total return.
 Here's what portion of the total payback is comprised of the jackpot: